Skip to main content

 Early Release

-Occasionally situations arise when weather moves in mid-day and we need to release students early.
+Occasionally situations arise when the weather moves in mid-day and we need to release students early.
 In these situations:

 • Parents are urged to develop a plan for situations when their student may be released early.